 Here are my 18 Lessons of an industrial marketer".

 (I failed tons of times,so I can now list a few of the errors I made or I witnessed to happen to others.)

 Yes, I screamed in horror more than 1 time,

 looking back to my mistakes...

-A last consideration a would give to the "timing".
+In planning, I would give a further consideration to: "timing".
 The Oil & Gas industry is a tight one. strong entry barriers made of certifications, supplier approvals, political precedences, undermine any new-comer effort.